 The concept of civil registration became a force of European and world record-keeping following the French Revolution.
-During the last years of the eighteenth century, civil registration began in France and other French speaking countries, but were effectively blocked by the conservative elements of society which were dominated by the Catholic Church.
+During the last years of the eighteenth century, civil registration began in France and other French speaking countries, but was effectively blocked by the conservative elements of society which were dominated by the Catholic Church.
 These elements feared that civil registration would result in a further secularization of society and a reduction of the control that the church had over the people.
 From approximately 1593 until 1792, the records were officially kept by the clergy in France.
 After this time, the responsibility shifted to civil registers.
 This thorough record-keeping extended to all French colonies.

 The books of a civil register are organized into three separate sections: births, marriages, and deaths.
 There is generally one volume or more for each year, although in some cases during the early years where district populations were small, a volume may cover more than one year.
 Often, each volume and/or each year will be indexed.